THE NOTICE ABOVE IS IN EFFECT AT THE PRESENT TIME AND MAY IMPACT SOME OF THE INFORMATION YOU WILL FIND BELOW.

 -The animal may have been placed in one of the SPCA’s Foster Care programs.

--The animal may have been transferred to another organization or rescue group.
+-The animal may have been transferred out to another organization or rescue group.

--The animal may have been placed in our Pups at the Pen program.
+-Are you wondering about a dog?
+The animal may have been placed in our Pups at the Pen program with the Erie County Sheriff’s Office.

 These are just some of the reasons you may not see an animal on our Adoptions floor or listed on our website.